alaminahmad/alaminahmad/README.md

 I'm an Electrical Engineer skilled in solar system design and installation.
 I'm also proficient in Machine Learning, with expertise in Python, MATLAB, and ARDUINO.
 I completed the Applied Data Institute Equitech Futures program in 2022.
 Excited to collaborate on GitHub!

-Skills: PYTHON / MATLAB / EMBEDDED SYSTEMS /
+Skills: PYTHON / MATLAB / EMBEDDED SYSTEMS

-- 🔭 I’m currently working on this page.